ms/buildtogether.tech/debugging/index.md

 > that the order of events is unpredictable; it's often not repeatable, so
 > creating a reliable reprex may be impossible.
 What's worse, the act of
 > observing can hide the bug: a `print` statement or a breakpoint can change
 > timing in a way that makes the bug disappear.
-Modeling tools can help (<span
+Modeling tools can help
-> x="tooling"/>), as can the use of immutable data structures, but the best
+> (<a section="tooling"/>), as can the use of immutable data structures, but the best
 > solutions are to test components in isolation using <span i="mock object">mock
-> objects</span> in place of the things they communicate with (<span
+> objects</span> in place of the things they communicate with
-> x="testing"/>) and to add *lots* of assertions to check the consistency of data
+> (<a section="testing"/>) and to add *lots* of assertions to check the consistency
-> structures.
+> of data structures.
 In particular, giving every class a method called `isOK` to check
 > that it's in good shape can save hours of later debugging, as well as helping
 > the next programmer understand what the data is supposed to look like.